Best Mac for Local AI (2026): Apple Silicon Buying Guide

 Is the base M4 Mac Mini good enough for local AI?

-The M4 Mac Mini with 16GB ($599) runs 7B models at 33 tokens/second.
+The M4 Mac Mini with 16GB ($799, after Apple retired the old $599 256GB SKU in May 2026) runs 7B models at 33 tokens/second.
 That is fast enough for interactive chat, code completion, and basic summarization.
 The limitation is memory: you are restricted to 7B models at Q4 quantization, with little headroom for context windows.
-For $200 more, the 24GB configuration gives meaningful breathing room.
+For about $200 more, the 24GB configuration gives meaningful breathing room.

 Should I buy the M4 Pro or M3 Max?